1935 The Polar Bear

 Your site is great, thank you.

-I say this in continuation of your history told above - the big link is this water polo club "White Bears" - Gerard Blitz was there, but also another big name in organized holidays of this time.
+I say this following your historical account above – the main link is this water polo club, "White Bears" – Gerard Blitz was there, but also another big name in organized holidays of that era.

-Also a White Russian, Jewish, named Vladimir Raitz, who following this same vacation in August 1949, founded the company Horizon Holidays which was the first to launch charter planes for holiday travel.
-In May 1950 departing from London, Gatwick.
+Also, a White Russian, a Jew, named Vladimir Raitz, who, following those same holidays in the autumn of 1949, founded the company Horizon Holidays, which was the first to launch charter flights for holiday travel.
+In May 1950, departing from London Gatwick.

-You can find information about Mr. Raitz on the internet; http://www.TheGuardian.com and http://www.TheNewEuropean.co.uk wikipedia and others.
-He died in August 2010 RIP
+You can find information about Mr. Raitz online: http://www.TheGuardian.com and http://www.TheNewEuropean.co.uk, Wikipedia, and others.
+He died in August 2010.
+RIP

-3. Hello and thank you for your site.
-With a close family connection to Mr. Marcu, I spent 30 of my youthful summers with him in Calvi.
-I had obviously heard a lot about the history of the Olympic Club, but the proto-history you tell in this article was unknown to me.
+3. Hello and thank you for your website.
+Having a close family connection with Mr. Marcu, I spent 30 of my childhood summers with him in Calvi.
+I had obviously heard a lot about the history of the Club Olympique, but the early history you recount in this article was unknown to me.
 I therefore find it interesting and moving.
-It gives me a perspective that still resonates in my personal history (culture and the leisure market, sports, the outdoors, etc.).
+It gives me a perspective that still resonates with my own personal history (culture and the leisure market, sports, the outdoors...).
 Congratulations on your work.

 1. Hello,